-Cryo-electron microscopy (cryo-EM) has become a powerful tool for structural biologists to study the structure-function relationships of their biomolecules of interest.
-Recent development of transmission electron microspcopy (TEM) hardware has led to atomic resolution for single particle cryo-EM (Nakane et al., 2020, Yip et al., 2020).
+Cryogenic electron microscopy (cryo-EM) has become a powerful tool for structural biologists to study the structure-function relationships of their biomolecules of interest.
+Recent development of transmission electron microscopy (TEM) hardware has led to atomic resolution for single-particle cryo-EM (Nakane et al., 2020; Yip et al., 2020).
 For smaller (<100 kDa), more heterogeneous and non-symmetric samples, it is still a challenge to reach near-atomic resolution.

-Although transmission electron microscopy has the power to image individual atoms, its performance is limited by the radiation sensitivity of aqueous biological specimens and therefore we need to minimize exposure to the electron beam.
-Radiation damage results in changes to the specimen due to knock-on damage and radiolysis (Henderson, 1995, Ravelli & McSweeney, 2000, Weik et al., 2000, Williams & Carter, 2009, Karuppasamy et al., 2011, Egerton, 2019).
-In TEM, the radiation dose is traditionally defined as charge density (C/m2) or electrons/unit area (e-/Å2) (Williams & Carter, 2009).
-Here, we use the absorbed dose in gray (Gy), which is the radiation energy (J) absorbed per unit mass (kg) and relates to the beam parameters (electron energy, electron flux, and shape), sample thickness and composition (Murray et al., 2004, Egerton, 2021).
+Although TEM has the power to image individual atoms, its performance is limited by the radiation sensitivity of aqueous biological specimens and therefore we need to minimize exposure to the electron beam.
+Radiation damage results in changes to the specimen due to knock-on damage and radiolysis (Henderson, 1995; Ravelli & McSweeney, 2000; Weik et al., 2000; Williams & Carter, 2009; Karuppasamy et al., 2011; Egerton, 2019).
+In TEM, the radiation dose is traditionally defined as charge density (C m-2) or electrons per unit area (e- Å-2) (Williams & Carter, 2009).
+Here, we use the absorbed dose in gray (Gy), which is the radiation energy (J) absorbed per unit mass (kg) and relates to the beam parameters (electron energy, electron flux and shape), sample thickness and composition (Murray et al., 2004; Egerton, 2021).
 Henderson proposed a dose limit of 20 MGy at which the diffracted intensity coming from a cryo-cooled crystal would be halved (Henderson, 1990), whereas Garman obtained an experimental value of 43 MGy (Owen et al., 2006).
-Glaeser reported a fluence of 6 e-/Å2 at 80 keV to cause significant damage to biological specimen (Glaeser, 1971), which can be calculated to correspond to a dose of 44 MGy using Raddose-3D (Bury et al., 2018).
-Micro-electron diffraction (micro-ED) is able to solve the macromolecules to atomic resolution with such a dose (Unwin & Henderson, 1975, Bücker et al., 2020), however, many important biomolecules cannot be crystallised.
-Ultimately, one wishes to image each particle individually, as each particle itself will define one point within the multidimensional conformation space a macromolecule can adapt.
-This is done in Single Particle Analysis (SPA), with a fluence of, typically, 40 e-/ Å2 at 300 keV, which would correspond to 149 MGy.
-Dose-weighting schemes are nowadays routinely applied to account for the loss of high-resolution information at such high doses (Scheres, 2014, Grant & Grigorieff, 2015).
+Glaeser reported a fluence of 6 e- Å-2 at 80 keV to cause significant damage to biological specimens (Glaeser, 1971), which can be calculated to correspond to a dose of 44 MGv using Raddose-3D (Bury et al., 2018).
+Micro-electron diffraction is able to solve the macromolecules to atomic resolution with such a dose (Unwin & Henderson, 1975; Bücker et al., 2020); however, many important biomolecules cannot be crystallized.
+Ultimately, one wishes to image each particle individually, as each particle itself will define one point within the multi-dimensional conformation space a macromolecule can adapt.
+This is done in single-particle analysis (SPA), with a fluence of, typically, $40 e^{-} \mathring{A}^{-2}$ at 300 keV, which would correspond to 149 MGy.
+Doseweighting schemes are nowadays routinely applied to account for the loss of high-resolution information at such high doses (Scheres, 2014; Grant & Grigorieff, 2015).

-Because of the large amount of energy being deposited in the sample for a relatively limited fluence, cryo-EM imaging of biological samples results in low signal-to-noise (SNR) ratio images.
+Because of the large amount of energy being deposited in the sample for a relatively limited fluence, cryo-EM imaging of biological samples results in low signal-to-noise ratio (SNR) images.
 A large number of images of identical molecules are required to boost the SNR.
-The SNR of a single image, X{sig} , is given by (Henderson, 1995, Zhang et al., 2020):
+The SNR of a single image, X{sig} , is given by Henderson (1995) and Zhang et al. (2020),

-$$X{sig} = \frac{Signal}{Noise} \times \sqrt{N{pix}} \propto \sqrt{N_e}$$ (1)
+$$X{\rm sig} = {{\rm Signal} \over {

+m Noise}} \, \sqrt{N{

+m pix}} \, \propto \, \sqrt{N{

+m e}}.$$

+(1)